Scaffolding in Educationby Becton Loveless

 Scaffolding, on the other hand, breaks up even differentiated lessons so that they are delivered in increasingly complex chunks.
 It breaks up learning new topics into stages in which old ideas are connected to new ones and students are led from guided to independent instruction.
 There are several ways that this can be done.

 There are many different scaffolding interventions that can support learning.
-Some of these interventions include hands on activities while others rely on the teacher to explain related concept.
+Some of these interventions include hands-on activities while others rely on the teacher to explain related concepts.
 The task that teachers use should be appropriate to what is being learned and appeal to the strengths of the students working through the materials.
 Throughout the scaffolding process, a heavy emphasis should be placed on connecting old concepts to new ones to set a foundation for learning.
 Here are just a few of the ways that teachers can set the stage for teaching difficult new concepts.

 Advance organizers deliver a preview of more complicated materials yet to come.
 The organizer serves as an introduction and provides basic principles about how students should think about the material.
 The advance organizer also takes what students have already learned and connects it to the material yet to come.
 This helps provide a strong foundation for learning new materials.